 Who has the Right to Acquire?

 Assured tenants who have held their tenancy for two years if the tenancy started before 18 January 2005 or five years if the tenancy started on or after 18 January 2005.

 Joint tenants and up to three members of the family can share the Right to Acquire.
 This is provided they live with them or have lived with them for 12 months before applying for the Right to Acquire.
 The home must be their only/principal home.

-Which properties does the Right to Acquire apply too?
+Which properties does the Right to Acquire apply to?

 It does not apply to all of our properties.
-It only applies to properties built or purchased with public funds or transferred by a Local Authority after the 1st April 1997, but there are further exemptions.
+It only applies to properties built or purchased with public funds or transferred by a Local Authority after 1 April 1997, but there are further exemptions.
 The main two being:

 Properties in certain rural parishes identified by the Government (we have a list of those parishes that are included/exempt from the Right to Acquire)

 The property is designed for, or has special features for, the physically disabled, those with a mental disorder, special needs or the over 60s